Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: The Stokes Phenomenon and Smoothing

 From the context it is clear that Stokes is referring to asymptotic series interpreted by truncation near their least term.
 My aim here is to dispel Stokes's mist and show that his discontinuity is an artefact of poor resolution: with the appropriate magnification, $S$ changes smoothly.}

 From the above paragraphs it is obvious that we are not just talking about a minor difference in interpretation, but a completely different view or understanding of the Stokes phenomenon with major ramifications to asymptotics.
 Moreover, Berry is aiming to demonstrate that since Stokes and Dingle are the main proponents of the conventional view, both of them are wrong.
 In fact, Paris refers to the dramatic change in the field of asymptotics as a result of Berry's paper in Ch.\ 6 of his book \cite{par01}.
-As we shall see, this view is very disturbing because if it is true, then it would be impossible to obtain exact values of a function from its complete asymptotic expansion as has been accomplished in Refs.\ \cite{kow14}, \cite{kow09}, \cite{kow11b}-\cite{kow95} and \cite{kow002}.
+Strangely, it is today referred to as Stokes smoothing when it should be the Berry smoothing of the Stokes phenomenon since Stokes \cite{sto04} never entertained this view.
+As we shall see, the view is very disturbing because if it is true, then it would be impossible to obtain exact values of a function from its complete asymptotic expansion as has been accomplished in Refs.\ \cite{kow14}, \cite{kow09}, \cite{kow11b}-\cite{kow95} and \cite{kow002}.